 - The following sections address common areas.

-- We specialize in the impossible, but by aligning to better designs, you can often save money on the cost of a part.
+- By aligning to better designs, you can often save money on the cost of a part.

 Corner Construction Types and Tips